4ndyZ/ipv6-overview.xyz/README.md

 The application consists of three different parts:

-- `config.yml`: Application config like websites, resolvers, etc
+- `config.yml`: Application config
 - `index.html.gohtml`: Template for the HTML page
-- `generator.go`: Application querying the resolvers, processing the results and rendering the HTML page
+- `generator.go`: Application querying the resolver, processing the results and rendering the HTML page

 ### Categories